section-engineering-education/engineering-education/content/articles/c-sharp-or-c++-for-game-development/index.md

 status: publish
 published: true
 url: /engineering-education/C-sharp-or-C++-for-game-development/
-title: C-sharp 0r C++ for game development
+title: C# or C++ for game development
-description: In this tutorial, we will learn the differences between C-sharp and C++ programming languages.
+description: In this tutorial, we will learn the differences between C# and C++ programming languages.
 We will get to know which one we can use for game developmet as beginners.
 author: victor-kamau
 date: 2021-07-21T00:00:00-17:00
 topics: []